Robust adaptive Lasso in high-dimensional logistic regression: Introduction

-However, all the above methods are based on the negative log-likelihood function associated with the logistic regression model.
-The lack of robustness of the likelihood-based loss is well known and thus, leverage points or influence points can individually or jointly have significant influence on the regularization procedures leading to erroneous conclusions.
-To achieve robustness against data contamination, we propose an alternative robust loss function based on the density power divergence (DPD) measure (\cite{gosh13}) along with the general adaptive loss.
-This idea of using DPD based loss function in high-dimensional context has been used previously in general linear regression models by \cite{ghosh20} and \cite{gm} with non-concave and adaptive penalties, respectively.
 We follow a similar idea in order to develop our robust DPD-based loss for the logistic regression model.
 In this respect, one may find the definitions of our adaptively weighted DPD-LASSO estimators (see Section \ref{sec2}) to be rather straightforward; but the derivations of their theoretical properties for the ultra-high dimensional logistic regression as well as its efficient computation need non-trivial extensions of the existing literature as we will see throughout the rest of the paper.
 These theoretical computations and numerical evaluation of the performance of the proposed estimator (over the existing procedures) are our major contributions in this paper.
-In particular, we will show that our proposed estimators are indeed locally robust, through their influence function analysis (Section \ref{sec3}), and enjoy oracle properties, i.e., consistenly perform model selection and parameter estimation (Section \ref{sec4}).
+In particular, we will show that our proposed estimators are indeed locally robust, through their influence function analysis (Section \ref{sec3}), and enjoy oracle properties, i.e., consistently perform model selection and parameter estimation (Section \ref{sec4}).
 Additionally, we extend the IRLS algorithm, commonly used for obtaining the MLE in logistic regression, to the DPD-loss function in order to develop an efficient computational algorithm for our proposal (Section \ref{sec5}).
 Further, we empirically compare our proposed estimators to some state-of-the-art robust and non-robust methods under the high-dimensional logistic regression (Section \ref{sec6}).
 Results show significant improvement in robustness of our proposal over all existing robust procedures under different contaminated scenarios, while keeping it competitive to the classical loglikelihood based methods in the absence of contamination.

 A major focus in cancer research is identifying genetic markers.
 The cancer disease is caused by abnormalities in the genetic material resulting from acquired mutations and epigenetic changes that influence the gene expression of a patient.
 Microarray technology measures the expression level of genes of an individual and that genetic expression can be used in the diagnosis, through the classification of different types of cancerous genes leading to a cancer disease.
 Clinical diagnosis of cancer based on gene expression data pursue two goals, correctly diagnosing a patient and identifying the genes involved in this diagnosis.
 Moreover, microarray data are generally high dimensional data, having a large number of genes in comparison to the number of samples.
 Therefore, these two purposes can be achieved using regularized logistic regression models as a classifier, which also performs gene selection.
 In addition, it is well known that microarray datasets with many genes often contain outliers and several studies have pointed out that errors in labelling and gene expression measure are not uncommon, motivating the use of robust procedures.